A

 Email nurture sequences live.
 Loom training videos delivered.
 Documentation handed over.
 Final review call.
 You and your team can run the whole thing without us.
 (We'll still be on call for 30 days.)

-Every Friday, a 5-minute Loom showing exactly what we built that week.
+Every Friday: a 5-minute Loom showing exactly what we built that week, what's working, what's not, and what's next.
 You see the work, not just hear about it.
-You'll never wonder what's happening or whether we've gone quiet.
+You will never wonder what's happening or whether we've gone quiet — the silence-then-excuse pattern you described won't happen here.

 VII · Where We Go From Here